-The reality, however, was that the gun was not a great deal cheaper than a 686 at the time.
-That said the gun was well received by the shooting fraternity here and the low cost slot was later neatly filled by the Essential.
+At the time the gun was not much cheaper than a 686 but it was well thought of by the shooting community.
+A bit later, the low cost gap was filled by the Essential.

 The trunnions and trigger plate screw are scroll engraved and the underside of the action has the Beretta name and logo neatly engraved and lightly inlayed in gold.
 It is the same on the polished side panels of the frame.

 A glare-free surface

 The front part of the frame and the under side have been engine turned to break up the mass of polished frame.
 In turn the top of the action frame has been left with a matt finish which gives a good contrast to the rest of the silver frame.

 This also gives a glare-free surface over which a shooter can see the sighting plane without being distracted.

 The action is machined from a solid block of steel with no protrusions through the bottom of the action to accommodate barrel lumps and the like.
 This in part allows the action to be kept as shallow as possible, keeping weight under control and also adding to the looks of the gun.